Skip to main content

 An intrusive thought is an unwelcome, involuntary thought, image, or unpleasant idea that may become an obsession, is upsetting or distressing, and can feel difficult to manage or eliminate. (source: Wikipedia)

-How to Stop and Get Rid of Unwanted Intrusive Thoughts
+How to Get Rid of Unwanted Intrusive Thoughts

 Common examples of intrusive thoughts include unwanted, intrusive thoughts about the safety of oneself or others, causing distress, and thoughts of performing dangerous actions.